 Category: Data Center Energy

-- How much water do data centers use? ()
+- How much energy does cryptocurrency use? ()

 Is cryptocurrency / Bitcoin bad for the environment?
 In 2019 crypto consumed 70-90 TWh of electricity globally, with 60-70 TWh of that from Bitcoin mining.
 What that means for carbon emissions depends on where the mining happens.

 - Cloud emissions transparency stage 1 completed – what next? ()

 Customers should now be asking their suppliers for the carbon footprint of the software services they buy.

 - Paper Notes – The overlooked environmental footprint of increasing Internet use ()